 ($1,216,500 – $46,104.55) / $88,740 = 13 years

-At this rate we are going to be able to retire in our 40s, instead of way past our 60s.
-It was a relief to see this and to know that there is a much closer end in sight.
-Surely, we may continue to work once we achieve financial independence, but it would not be for the paycheck.
+At this rate, we can retire in our 40s instead of way past our 60s.
+It was a relief to see this and to know that there was a much closer end.
+Indeed, we may continue to work once we achieve financial independence, but it would not be for the paycheck.

-We hope, that when this time comes, to find ourselves occupied in endeavors that gives us a great sense of fulfillment.
-It is not about who retires the earliest, but the hours we earn to do the things we want to do, with the people we love the most.
+We hope that when this time comes, we find ourselves occupied in endeavors that give us great fulfillment.
+It is not about who retires the earliest but the hours we earn to do the things we want to do with the people we love the most.

 What does make you happy?
 What are you willing to give up to earn back your time?
 When are you going to start your journey?
 How far along are you?

 We are a Pinoy Physical Therapist duo living somewhat unconventional but intentional lives.
 Trying to be smarter and better than before, we surround ourselves with content, experiences, and people that help us discover practical yet powerful ways to achieve our goals.

 We aim to be financially independent by making small changes to our lives.
 We invite you to join our journey!
 We hope that you learn something valuable from our experiences.

 Follow us on YouTube for more money and travel tips!
 Please comment below or visit our Facebook page with questions or suggestions.
 See you soon!